10 Best-Ever Country Tour Pranks

-We’ve rounded up the top 10 best country concert pranks, ranging from the relatively tame to the surprisingly elaborate.
+We’ve rounded up the ten best country concert pranks, ranging from the relatively tame to the surprisingly elaborate.
 Check them out below!

 Martina McBride Shakes Her Badonkadonk